13 – 19 December 2025

-BPYAP Composer 2021-22
+BPYAP Composer 2023

 Is this course for me?

 CAPPA is for makers in sound, whether you are a composer, improvisor, sound artist, producer, songwriter, interdisciplinary artist, or any other music performer who substantially contributes to new original work (through, for example, devising, collaboration, and interpretation).
 The intention is to bring together like minded artists to foster conversation and potential collaboration across different approaches to making new work.
-The emphasis is on exploratory or experimental music (broadly defined), and a wider variety of sounds and approaches is welcome.
+The emphasis is on exploratory or experimental music (broadly defined), and a wide variety of sounds and approaches are welcome.

 Who will work with me?